-Lastly, you can us any type of plate and several layers of newspapers for sprouting carrot tops.
+Lastly, you can us any type of plate and several layers of newspaper for sprouting carrot tops.
 Lay the newspaper on the bottom of the plate and soak the newspaper well.
 There should be no standing water.
-Set your pieces of carrot tops on the papers and in a few days you’ll see the roots spread.
+Set your pieces of carrot tops on the papers, and in a few days, you’ll see the roots spread.
 Keep the paper wet.

 Once the new plants have rooted well, your kids can plant them in soil.
 The new plants should show growth pretty quickly and you’re lucky little gardeners will be delighted with their reward.